History of the United States (1865–1917)

 In an unprecedented wave of European immigration, 27.5 million new arrivals between 1865 and 1918 provided the labor base necessary for the expansion of industry and agriculture, as well as the population base for most of fast-growing urban America.

 By the late nineteenth century, the United States had become a leading global industrial power, building on new technologies (such as the telegraph and steel), an expanding railroad network, and abundant natural resources such as coal, timber, oil, and farmland, to usher in the Second Industrial Revolution.

-There were also two very important wars.
+It was also during this period that the United States began to emerge as a global superpower.
 The U.S. easily defeated Spain in 1898, which unexpectedly brought a small empire.
-Cuba quickly was given independence, as well as the Philippines (in 1946).
+Cuba quickly was given independence, and the Philippines eventually became independent in 1946.
 Puerto Rico (and some smaller islands) became permanent U.S. territories, as did Alaska (added by purchase in 1867).
 The independent Republic of Hawaii was annexed by the U.S. as a territory in 1898.

-The United States tried and failed to broker a peace settlement for World War I, then entered the war after Germany launched a submarine campaign against U.S. merchant ships that were supplying Germany's enemy countries.
-The publicly stated goals were to uphold American honor, crush German militarism, and reshape the postwar world.
-After a slow mobilization, the U.S. helped bring about a decisive Allied Forces victory by supplying badly needed financing, food, and millions of fresh and eager soldiers.